j-scheitler1/CourseFlow/README.md

 * Ian Halstead

 ## Purpose
-We are aiming to fix the complexity that is college classes
+We are aiming to fix the complexity that is college classes and graduation requirements